khinds10/NESClock/README.md

 ![Defuser](https://raw.githubusercontent.com/khinds10/NESClock/master/construction/defuser.png "Defuser")

-**3) Tape together the HT16K33 units in a solid row**

-Make sure each unit is addressed from \0x70 to \0x76 in a row for the code to work (you can adjust the code if they're out of order later)

-**4) Tape the printed pixel defuser to the LED matrix, spray frosted white paint and cut a piece of thin plexi-glass to then tape over the top of the defuser.**
+**3) Tape the printed pixel defuser to the LED matrix, spray frosted white paint and cut a piece of thin plexi-glass to then tape over the top of the defuser.**

 This will continue to scatter the light even more to improve the sprite clarity.